 - the scope of the incident;

-- how it was contained and eradicated;
+- how the incident was contained and eradicated;

 - work performed during recovery;

 - areas where the computer incident response teams were effective; and

 - areas that need improvement.